jounng23/scraping-keyword-web/README.md

 2. Frontend (ReactJS)
-Start the Development Server: Use the following command to start the development server for the frontend application: npm start
+Start the Development Server: Use the following command to start the development server for the frontend application: yarn start-web

 Running Both Backend and Frontend Together

-To run both the backend and frontend together, you can use the following command: docker-compose up -d && npm install && go run ./backend/main.go Feel free to reach out if you have any further questions or need additional assistance!
+Feel free to reach out if you have any further questions or need additional assistance!